dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 and register it with _@EnableJpaRepositories(repositoryBaseClass = BaseRepositoryImpl.class)_

-Now extending _Persistable_ with worker is not needed, as _workerRepository.persist(worker)_ operation results only in one insert.
-All of that just makes me wonder - Why Spring Data JPA decided to hide entityManager.persist() method in the first place?
+Now, extending _Persistable_ with worker is not needed, as _workerRepository.persist(worker)_ operation results only in one insert.
+All of that just makes me wonder - Why Spring Data JPA decided to hide _entityManager.persist()_ method in the first place?

 Full Examples can be found: [here](https://github.com/dkublik/sd-natural-keys).